dart-lang/site-www/src/language/patterns.md

 var {'user': [name, age]} = json;
 ```

-The example above makes sense when you already know that the JSON
-data has the structure you expect.
+IF you know that the JSON data has the structure you expect,
+the previous example is realistic.
-If the data comes from an external source, like over the network as is commonly
+But data typically comes from an external source, like over the network.
-the case, you can't be sure of it's structure and
-should validate it first.
+You need to validate it first to confirm its structure.

 Without patterns, validation is verbose: